-If you are planning an extended hike or a day trip, bag lunches may be substituted for the lunch meal if food service is notified at least a day in advance.
-Request forms for bag lunches are available at the dining rooms and offices.
+If you are planning an extended hike or a day trip, bag lunches may be substituted for the lunch meal if food service is notified at least 24 hours in advance.
+Request forms for bag lunches are available at the dining halls and offices.
 Bag lunches are not available on Sundays.